Dunham's Data: Katherine Dunham and Digital Methods for Dance Historical Inquiry, Repertory, 1937-1962 (ICPSR 38545)

 • EndNote

-Arts and Humanities Research Council (AHRC) (AH/R012989/1), Battelle Engineering, Technology and Human Affairs Endowment (BETHA) and The Ohio State University
+Arts & Humanities Research Council (Great Britain) (AH/R012989/1), Battelle Engineering, Technology and Human Affairs (BETHA) Endowment at The Ohio State University

 country